-Changes in reporting
+102-49 Changes in reporting

 This GRI-referenced content index includes a cross-reference to the Task Force on Climate-related Disclosures (TCFD) framework to identify the GRI KPIs that are also responsive to the TCFD.
-There have been no other changes in reporting since the publication of The Hanover's last GRI-referenced content index in December 2020.
+There have been no other changes in reporting since the publication of The Hanover's last GRI-referenced content index in December 2021.

-Reporting period
+102-50 Reporting period

-This GRI-referenced content index features quantitative and qualitative data for 2020, as updated where
+This GRI-referenced content index features quantitative and qualitative data for 2021, as updated where indicated.

-Date of most recent report
+102-51 Date of most recent report

-Our last GRI-referenced content index was dated December 10, 2020.
+Our last GRI-referenced content index was dated December 17, 2021.

-Reporting cycle
+102-52 Reporting cycle

-This is the second year that we have prepared a GRI-referenced content index and third report.
+This is the third year that we have prepared a GRI-referenced content index.
 Our initial report was published on February 20, 2020 and updated in December 2020.
-Going forward we expect to publish an annual report in the fourth quarter of the year.
+We expect to publish an annual report in the fourth quarter of each year.